The Adventures of Tintin: Video games

-Tintin began appearing in video games when Infogrames Entertainment, SA, a French game company, released the side scroller Tintin on the Moon in 1989.
+Tintin began appearing in video games when Infogrames, a French game company, released the side scroller Tintin on the Moon in 1989.
 The same company released a platform game titled Tintin in Tibet in 1995 for the Super NES and Mega Drive/Genesis.
 Another platform game from Infogrames titled Prisoners of the Sun was released the following year for the Super NES, Microsoft Windows, and Game Boy Color.

 In 2001, Tintin became 3D in Tintin: Destination Adventure, released by Infogrames for Windows and PlayStation.
 Then in 2011, an action-adventure game called The Adventures of Tintin: The Secret of the Unicorn, a tie-in to the 2011 movie, was released by Ubisoft in October.
 In 2020, a match-3 mobile game called Tintin Match was released by 5th Planet games.
-An adventure game, titled Tintin Reporter: Cigars of the Pharaoh, will be released by Microids in 2023.
+An adventure game, titled Tintin Reporter – Cigars of the Pharaoh, was released by Microids in 2023.

 Memorabilia and merchandise

 Images from the series have long been licensed for use on merchandise, the success of Tintin magazine helping to create a market for such items.
 Tintin's image has been used to sell a wide variety of products, from alarm clocks to underpants.
-Countless separate items related to the character have been available, with some becoming collectors' items in their own right.
+Countless separate items related to the character have been available, with some becoming collector's items in their own right.

 The Hergé Foundation has maintained control of the licenses, through Moulinsart (now Tintin Imaginatio), the commercial wing of the foundation.
 Speaking in 2002, Peter Horemans, the then director general at Moulinsart, noted this control: "We have to be very protective of the property.
 We don't take lightly any potential partners and we have to be very selective ... for him to continue to be as popular as he is, great care needs to be taken of his use".
 However, the Foundation has been criticised by scholars as "trivialising the work of Hergé by concentrating on the more lucrative merchandising" in the wake of a move in the late 1990s to charge them for using relevant images to illustrate their papers on the series.

 Tintin memorabilia and merchandise has allowed a chain of stores based solely on the character to become viable.
 The first shop was launched in 1984 in Covent Garden, London.
 Tintin shops have also opened in both Bruges and Brussels in Belgium, and in Montpellier, France.
 In 2014, a Tintin shop opened in Taguig, the Philippines, only the second of its kind in Southeast Asia.
 The first Tintin shop in Southeast Asia opened in Singapore in 2010.

 The British bookstore chain, Ottakar's, founded in 1987, was named after the character of King Ottokar from the Tintin book King Ottokar's Sceptre, and their shops stocked a large amount of Tintin merchandise until their takeover by Waterstone's in 2006.